Quality: 5 Key Elements

 • Precision

 PERCEPTION: We may consider something "high quality" if it appeals to a large number of people, even though it serves no functional utility.
-Think jewelry, art, music, woodworking etc. These things beautify life, which kmoroves living.
+Think jewelry, art, music, woodworking etc. These things beautify life, which improves living.
 The utility of perception is that it helps us obtain the goal of "living better", or maybe showing status.
 These are somewhat intangibles, but they are desirable nonetheless.

-FUNCTIONALITY: This one seem a bit more obvious because things that function well tend to move us toward our goals better than things that don't.
+FUNCTIONALITY: This one seems a bit more obvious because things that function well tend to move us toward our goals better than things that don't.
 If one pair of scissors will cut 3 layers of paper at once, and another pair will cut through 7 layers, we would consider the latter to be better than the former due to its functionality.
-However, if the 7-layer cutting shears are uncomfortable, that diminishes it's value.
+However, if the 7-layer cutting shears are uncomfortable, that diminishes its value.
 I think we can all agree that an item must have ease of use, even be pleasurable to use, in order to increase its value.

-DURABILITY: Naturally, the longer something lasts, the better we consider it's quality.
+DURABILITY: Naturally, the longer something lasts, the better we consider its quality.
 If we get more use out of something, we value it more because it continues to move us closer to our goals.
 The value that durability adds to quality makes for a nice introduction to the next category.

 PREDICTABILITY: We place a high value on things remaining the way we left them, or the way we expect them.
-There is great value in a vehicle that lasts years of use without problems, but not in one that has unpredictable issues,though it might looks nicer or newer.
+There is great value in a vehicle that lasts years of use without problems, but not in one that has unpredictable issues, though it might look nicer or newer.
 One of the main pillars of engineering quality standards is consistency.
 Mid-grade repeatability in manufacturing is universally more valued than perfect random parts among good quality runs.
 One considerable influencer in this regard is material selection.
 Poor materials in a well-designed, and excellently crafted item will not last or function as expected.

 PRECISION: ..."but the greatest of these is... precision".
 Accuracy of movement accounts for a good deal of quality value.
 This is partly due to the fact that greater accuracy is often more difficult, yet yields superior results.
 The movement of a Swiss watch requires almost unfathomable detail, and are among the most highly desired products in the world.
 The greater the precision and accuracy of parts in an engine, the more efficient and the longer lasting the engine will be.